nsakthivel-dev/HighfiveEnterprises-Website/README.md

 - File upload with drag-and-drop support
 - Multiple image management for project galleries
 - Real-time content updates
+- **Secure Authentication** – Only authorized administrators can access the panel

 ### 📋 New Recruitment & Partnership Pages
 - **About Page** – Comprehensive company story, values, differentiators, and working approach